frankeverdij/libmatrix/README.md

+# Libmatrix

-Libmatrix:  an ANSI C-library which implements full and sparse matrices as structures of pointer arrays
+  An ANSI C-library which implements full and sparse matrices as structures of pointer arrays

 Made by Frank Everdij, Delft University of Technology

+Version
-Version 1.0: First release in linear FEM code.
+* 1.0: First release in linear FEM code.
-        1.1: Added GPL License and several bugfixes and enhancements 1.2: removed a superfluous memmove in Matrealloc for INTEGER Matrices
+* 1.1: Added GPL License and several bugfixes and enhancements
+* 1.2: removed a superfluous memmove in Matrealloc for INTEGER Matrices

 For use and Copyright notices, please see the COPYRIGHT file.